Queue-to-Port Dispatcher

 This block identifies all queue entries that are candidates for dispatching.
 Based on the example diagram:- The

-.
+entry_alloc_ivector is[0, 1, 1, 1].
 Therefore, Entries 1, 2, and 3 are the potential candidates to send their data out. - The logic then combines this allocation information with the one-hot decoded port index for each entry (

-).
-An entry’s one-hot port information is passed through only if its correspondingentry_alloc_i
+entry_port_idx_ohfrom thePort Index Decoder).
+An entry’s one-hot port information is passed through only if its correspondingentry_alloc_ibit is1. - If an entry is not allocated (like

-), its output for this stage is zeroed out (000
+Entry 0), its output for this stage is zeroed out (000). - The result is the

 - The